MaestroDelFuego/ZipAura/README.md

-# zipaura — Archive Manager
+# ZipAura — Archive Manager

-**zipaura** is a sleek, modern archive management tool built with Python and PyQt5.
+**ZipAura** is a sleek, modern archive management tool built with Python and PyQt5.
 It offers a user-friendly GUI for creating, browsing, and modifying ZIP and RAR archives with ease.